 We conduct most of our research and development activities at our CLIA certified and CAP accredited laboratories in Pittsburgh, Pennsylvania and New Haven, Connecticut.
-Our research and development efforts currently focus on providing data and clinical trials and analyses necessary to support our existing products on the market.
-Additionally our research and development activities provide product line extension of our existing products as well as new product opportunities utilizing our proprietary platforms.
+Our research and development efforts primarily focus on providing data and analyses necessary to support and improve our existing products on the market.
+Additionally, our research and development activities provide product line extension of our existing products as well as new product opportunities utilizing our proprietary platforms and extensive bioinformatics repositories and data bases.

-We will also focus our research and development efforts on enhancing existing molecular diagnostic tests as new research becomes available.
-We may enter collaborative relationships with research and academic institutions for the development of additional or enhanced molecular diagnostic tests to further increase the depth and breadth of our molecular diagnostic test offerings.
+We focus most of our research and development efforts on enhancing existing molecular diagnostic tests.
+We may enter into collaborative relationships with research and academic institutions for the development of additional or enhanced molecular diagnostic tests to further increase the depth and breadth of our molecular diagnostic test offerings.
 Where appropriate, we may also enter into licensing agreements with our collaborative partners to both license intellectual property for use in our molecular diagnostic test panels as well as licensing such intellectual property out, as appropriate.